Albemarle Sound: Voyage Through Centuries XI

 Tundra on the continental shelf miles off today’s shore line?
 As climate warms, marsh and swamp will develop over thousands of years, then migrate west as sea level rises.
 NOAA

-How far out on the continental shelf did early man live?
-The Albemarle area holds a plethora of fluted points and artifacts, including a dugout canoe from about 6000 BP (Before Present).
-The artifacts of those first Paleo-Indians, however, are drowned in open seas today, so we can only imagine the extent of their occupation..
+The Albemarle area holds a plethora of fluted points and artifacts, including a dugout canoe from about 6000 years ago.
+But artifacts of Paleo-Indians could date from 15,000 years ago, or earlier, and these are drowned in open seas today, so we can only imagine the extent of their occupation.

 It wasn’t necessarily an easy ride.
 There were great storms and droughts, and floods and freezes and forest fires, even a mini-ice age that lasted almost 1500 years.

-Sounds impossible, doesn’t it, but remember Batts Grave.
+Can this be possible?
+Remember Batts Grave.
 Our own casual observations of water levels on our bulkhead tell the same story: about 6 to 8 inches rise in thirty-five years.

 Photo of our boardwalk circa 1988.
 Note mini-dock we had for disembarking canoes and horizontal timber visible to the right.
 Today these are totally submerged except on rare occasions when the wind blows steady out of the north and water is pushed to the south. aheronsgarden.com